-We examined whether the two spending instruments (TPMA and ENPI) supporting implementation of the EU's external migration policy were implemented through clearly defined and coherent objectives.
-We also examined whether operational objectives reflected the well-identified needs of non-EU countries and were accompanied by a set of indicators to measure results.
-Finally, we verified whether the available financial resources were allocated to well-defined priorities so as to maximise the impact of intervention.
+27. We examined whether the two spending instruments (TPMA and ENPI) supporting implementation of the EU's external migration policy were implemented through clearly-defined and coherent objectives.
+We also examined whether operational objectives

-The general objective of the TPMA was to help non-EU countries ensure 'better management of migratory flows in all their dimensions'.
-It was divided into five intervention priorities16 that were presented in Commission documents as programme objectives.
+28. The general objective of the Thematic Programme for Migration and Asylum (TPMA) was to help non-EU countries ensure "better management of migratory flows in all their dimensions".
+It was divided into five intervention priorities that were presented in Commission documents as programme objectives.
 Specific objectives were set out in thematic strategy papers.

-The ENPI (2007-2013), which partly included migration, did not in itself define policy objectives.
-The applicable regulation referred to the setting of priority objectives in strategy papers - to be adopted by the Commission - for a country or region.
+29. The European Neighbourhood and Partnership Instrument (2007-2013), which partly included migration, did not in itself define policy objectives.
+The applicable Regulation referred to the setting of priority objectives in strategy papers - to be adopted by the Commission - for a country or region.
 Where the EU had agreed no specific objectives with the country concerned, EU policy objectives were to be pursued (but it is not specified which).

-The framework of EU external migration spending also called upon five other instruments which each have their own objectives and intervention frameworks and thus do not focus on or include migration provisions.
+30. The framework of EU external migration spending also called upon five other instruments which each have their own objectives and intervention frameworks and thus do not focus on or include migration provisions.
 It was not clear from the legislation how the different objectives were interlinked or what they were intended to achieve at EU level with respect to external migration (see Annex III).

-Even though these EU spending instruments may address situations where migration is an issue, and contribute to migration spending, legally and financially they provided no clear strategy or monitoring arrangements by which to identify the scale of that contribution.
+31. Even though these EU spending instruments may address situations where migration is an issue, and contribute to migration spending, legally and financially they provided no clear strategy or monitoring arrangements by which to identify the scale of that contribution.

-16 Regulation (EC) No 1905/2006, Article 16(2): (i) fostering the links between migration and development; (ii) promoting well-managed labour migration; (iii) fighting irregular immigration and facilitating the readmission of irregular immigrants; (iv) promoting asylum and international protection, including through regional protection programmes, in particular in strengthening institutional capacities and protecting stateless persons; and (v) protecting migrants against exploitation and exclusion, and fighting trafficking in human beings.
+&lt;sup>16 Regulation (EC) No 1905/2006, Article 16(2): (i) fostering the links between migration and development; (ii) promoting well-managed labour migration; (iii) fighting irregular immigration and facilitating the readmission of irregular immigrants; (iv) promoting asylum and international protection, including through regional protection programmes, in particular in strengthening institutional capacities and protecting stateless persons; and (v) protecting migrants against exploitation and exclusion, and fighting trafficking in human beings.